-The Los Tuneles Tour is the most spectacular site for scuba diving in Isabela Island.
-The water is shallow, calm and very clear- a sea sanctuary.
-A series of lava flows have produced unique geological formations, a series of arcs and tunnels underneath and above the water- a habitat for many local Galapagos Species.
-The entrance to the site is shallow and the waves can be strong, for this reason, the access can be complicated.
-The best time to visit the tunnels is between January and May.
-It is an exciting boat Adventure to a very unique geological site, a snorkeling paradise and home to various species of the incomparable enchanted islands.
+“Los Tuneles” is one of the most spectacular visitor sites for scuba diving and snorkeling on Isabela Island.
+The water is shallow and very clear, offering perfect views of this sea sanctuary.
+A series of lava flows produced unique geological formations such as a series of arcs and tunnels underneath and above the water that it has created a perfect habitat for many Galapagos species.
+The entrance to the site is sometimes tricky as the access can be complicated.
+The best time to visit the tunnels is between January and May and the average water temps is between 64 – 71-degree F (18 and 22 degrees C).

-The Breeding Center Arnaldo Tupiza was created for the protection of the giant tortoises, great place to see the efforts of conservation and animal welfare.
-Just a few minutes away from the town you will find a nice lagoon with pink flamingos, a natural habitat of these beautiful animals.
+The Breeding Center Arnaldo Tupiza was created for the protection of giant tortoises, a great place to see the efforts of conservation and animal welfare.
+Just a few minutes away from the town you will find a nice lagoon with pink flamingos, a natural habitat for these beautiful animals.
 Keep in mind that you will not visit all these sites, it depends on your local guide and tour itinerary.

 In the afternoon, you will have a Kayak ride at “Las Tintoreras”.
-It is a chain of small islets full of cove and hidden beaches.
-The islet of Tintoreras is situates in the south of Puerto Villamil.
-It has a bay where it is possible to see sea lions, marine turtle, iguanas, manta rays, etc. This bay is connected by a superficial crack with crystalline water, which is closed off during low tide.
+It is a chain of small islets full of coves and hidden beaches.
+The islet of Tintoreras is situated in the south of Puerto Villamil.
+It has a bay where it is possible to see sea lions, marine turtles, iguanas, manta rays, etc. This bay is connected by a superficial crack with crystalline water, which is closed off during low tide.
 In this crack, it is possible to see the sharks from Blanca Point swimming with the rest of the tropical fish and sea lions.
 It is necessary to travel in a boat to get to Tintoreras, and the access and routes are easy.

 No Meals included

-Around 5.20am a driver will take you to the pier to check in on the speedboat.
+Around 5:20 am a driver will take you to the pier to check in on the speedboat.
 From Isabela pier to the Speedboat, you will have to take a water taxi again.
 Once arriving in Santa Cruz you will have to take a water taxi from the Speedboat to Santa Cruz’s pier.
-Finally a Spanish speaking driver will take you to the Itabacca Channel.
+Finally, a Spanish-speaking driver will take you to the Itabacca Channel.
 From here, you have to cross the channel and take a bus or a taxi to get to the airport and catch the latest flight.